altera-fpga/hls-samples/Tutorials/Tools/platform_designer_standard/README.md

       > **Note**: Make sure you choose 'LVDS' for the I/O standard of `i_clk`, the pin location will be automatically populated for `i_clk(n)`.

-7. Compile the full design by clicking the 'Start Compilation' button in the Intel® Quartus® Prime GUI.
+7. Compile the full design by clicking the 'Start Compilation' button in the Quartus® Prime GUI.

       ![](assets/start-compilation-quartus.png)